ta-nlp/JustiFi_Bot/README.md

   4. BotFather will give you an API token like: "123456789:ABCdefGhIJKlmNoPQRstuVWxyZ"

-5. Replace the token in your code.
+5.Replace the token in your code.
 Look for a line in the bot script like:
   TELEGRAM_BOT_TOKEN = "YOUR_BOTFATHER_API_KEY"
 Replace "YOUR_BOTFATHER_API_KEY" with the token you got from BotFather.